zdenek-nemec/sandbox/roaming-preprocessor/README.md

 * [ ] Load in data separately in RoamingData.load_data
 * [ ] Add data validation in RoamingData.load_data
 * [ ] Add support for selecting columns in RoamingData.get_data
+* [ ] Report invalid entries to error file instead of just removing
+* [ ] Get rid of magic variable in RoamingData.validate, use configuratio file